Rari-Capital/rari-stable-pool-contracts/USAGE.md

 * **Get total USD supplied (by all users):** `uint256 RariFundManager.getFundBalance()` returns the total balance supplied by users to the Rari Stable Pool (all RSPT holders' funds but not unclaimed fees) in USD (scaled by 1e18).
 * **Get total interest accrued (by all users):** `int256 RariFundManager.getInterestAccrued()` returns the total amount of interest accrued (excluding the fees paid on interest) by past and current Rari Stable Pool users (i.e., RSPT holders) in USD (scaled by 1e18).

-## Fees on Interest
+## Fees

+See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for more information about fees and where they go.

+### Performance Fees

-* Rari Capital currently takes a *9.5% performance fee* on all interest accrued by the Rari Stable Pool.
+Rari Capital currently takes a *9.5% performance fee* on all interest accrued by the Rari Stable Pool.

 * This fee is liable to change in the future, but the following method returns its current value at any time.
 * **Get interest fee rate:** `uint256 RariFundManager.getInterestFeeRate()` returns the fee rate on interest (proportion of raw interest accrued scaled by 1e18).

+### Withdrawal Fees

+Rari Capital currently takes a *0.5% withdrawal fee* on all withdrawals from the Rari Stable Pool.

+* This fee is liable to change in the future, but the following method returns its current value at any time.
+* **Get withdrawal fee rate:** `uint256 RariFundManager.getWithdrawalFeeRate()` returns the withdrawal fee rate (proportion of every withdrawal taken as a service fee scaled by 1e18).

 ## Raw Allocations